Cocaine Abuse & Addiction

 Cocaine is psychologically addictive because of the way it impacts your brain and in particular your reward center.

 The drug very quickly increases the supply of dopamine to your brain, and that affects your entire limbic system.
 When this happens, you experience pleasure, and your brain wants to create a feedback loop of reward.
 This reinforces the cravings to continue using cocaine.

-Signs of a chemical addiction to cocaine include continuing to use it in spite of negative consequences, or out-of-control cravings to keep using the drug.
+Signs of addiction to cocaine include continuing to use it in spite of negative consequences, or out-of-control cravings to keep using the drug.
 People who are addicted to cocaine will often find that their use of the drug is compulsive and even if they try to stop they can’t.

 If you are addicted to cocaine and want to quit, it is not as straightforward as just stopping cocaine use cold turkey.
 Detoxing from cocaine brings psychological withdrawal symptoms.
 The symptoms of withdrawal can vary from difficulty concentrating, slower thinking, and restlessness to much more serious symptoms, such as depression, anxiety, and suicidal thoughts.
 Some people may also feel the inability to feel sexual arousal or even any feelings at all.
 There could be some physical symptoms too, such as muscle aches and chills.